Car Insurance Policy Guide: The Key Points to Check Before You Rely on It

 Add-ons can improve protection, but only when the conditions fit the vehicle and usage.
 Read limits and eligibility rules before selecting any add-on.

-• A zero depreciation add-on can reduce part depreciation deductions, but it can restrict claim count or part types.
+• A zero-depreciation add-on can reduce part depreciation deductions but may restrict the claim count or the types of parts.

-• An engine and gearbox add-on can help for defined causes, but it often requires timely reporting and proper maintenance.
+• An engine and gearbox add-on can help with specific issues, but it often requires timely reporting and proper maintenance.

-• A return to invoice add-on can improve total loss payout in eligible cases, but it usually has age and document conditions.
+• A return-to-invoice add-on can improve the total loss payout in eligible cases, but it usually has age and document requirements.

 • A roadside assistance add-on can support during breakdowns, but it may include distance caps and service exclusions.